CoreMedia/joala/HOWTO_RELEASE.md

     Mind that with `site-maven-plugin:0.7` it is not possible to have an encrypted password in here.
-* Ensure that you have set the passwords for `coremedia.external.releases` in your `settings.xml`.
+* Ensure that you have set the passwords for Maven Central Deployment as described in [Sonatype OSS Maven Repository Usage Guide][oss-usage] in your `settings.xml`.
+    Mind that you need to have an account at [Sonatype's JIRA][sonatype-jira].
+* Ensure that you have your GPG keys at hand and that you have published them to `hkp://pool.sks-keyservers.net/`.
 * Ensure that you have installed Maven 3.0.4 or higher.

 ## Maven Release